 10. Recording list: When you stop the recording, you can check, rename, edit and share it from this list.

-After completing the two how-tos on Windows 10 game recording, you can decide which one is more suitable for you in accordance with your actual need.
-The existing recording tool bundled with system or hardware is more convenient to use while the technical game recording software gives the user the possibility for more flexible, stable and creative work.
+After completing the two how-tos on Windows 10 game recording, you can choose either to record your gameplay on PC accordance with your actual need.
+The existing recording tool bundled with system or hardware is more convenient while the technical game recording software gives the user the possibility for more flexible, stable and creative work.
 If you are a PS4 user, please refer to this guide on how to record gameplay on PS4.

 RecMaster – Record Every Moment on Your Computer Screen